Microscopic theory of spin Seebeck effect in antiferromagnets

 \section{Introduction}

-The spin Seebck effect (SSE) \cite{Uchida2008,Uchida2010b,Jaworski2010,Uchida2010} is a representative of the established ways generating the DC spin current by temperature gradient.
+The spin Seebeck effect (SSE) \cite{Uchida2008,Uchida2010b,Jaworski2010,Uchida2010} is an established way to generate a DC spin current using a temperature gradient.
 Its usual setup is depicted in Fig.~\ref{FIG:SSE-Antiferromagnets}, in which a temperature gradient is applied to the junction system of a magnet (typically a magnetic insulator) and a metal film (typically Pt).
 The direction of the gradient is perpendicular to the interface.
-The generated spin current runs along the gradient in the magnet and then injects into the metal.
-In the metal, the spin current is converted into electric voltage via the inverse spin Hall effect (ISHE) \cite{Saitoh2006,Valenzuela2006,Kimura2007} and the electric field of the voltage is perpendicular to both the spin polarization and the spin current flow.
-Measuring the voltage provides a clear evidence of the spin current generation, i.e., the SSE.
-Since the spin current is basically a non-conservative quantity and any direct method of observing spin current have never been developed, we usually attach a metal as shown in Fig~\ref{FIG:SSE-Antiferromagnets}.
+The generated spin current runs along the gradient in the magnet and is then injected into the metal.
+In the metal, the spin current is converted into electric voltage via the inverse spin Hall effect (ISHE) \cite{Saitoh2006,Valenzuela2006,Kimura2007}, and the electric field of the voltage is perpendicular to both the spin polarization and the spin-current flow.
+Measuring the voltage provides clear evidence of the spin-current generation, i.e., the SSE.
+Since the spin current is basically a non-conserved quantity and any direct method of observing spin current has never been developed, we usually attach a metal as shown in Fig~\ref{FIG:SSE-Antiferromagnets}.
 The attachment of a metal is an essential difference between the SSE and the electronic Seebeck effect.